Reynella East College

 Quick and painless

-Gayle says, “The prospect of undertaking a migration of the school library system was particularly daunting and my expectation was that this would be painful and time consuming.
+Gayle says, “The prospect of undertaking a migration of the school library system was particularly daunting.
+My expectation was that this would be painful and time consuming.

 “The initial online conference training was personal and extremely helpful.
 We were really pleased with how quickly we were able to begin using the new system with confidence.
 The ongoing support has been great.
 Any problems or questions have been resolved efficiently with little wait time, and the willingness of the support and development teams to listen to any suggestions we have, or ideas to enhance the platform, has been extremely encouraging.”